 - Under ‘Show’, deselect all items.

-- Leave ‘Default View’ to ‘Month’ to get a good overview.
+- Leave the selected ‘Default View’ at ‘Month’ to get a good overview of your upcoming events.

-- Set ‘Week Starts On’, ‘Language’, and ‘Calendars to Display’ according to your preferences.
+- Set ‘Week Starts On’, ‘Language’, and ‘Calendars to Display’ options according to your preferences.

-When done, you need to copy the HTML on the top.
+When you are done making these adjustments, copy the HTML that the Google Calendar app generates at the top of the page.
 It should look something like this:

 <iframe src="https://www.google.com/calendar/embed?[...]" width="1920" height="1080" frameborder="0" scrolling="no"></iframe>